iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 - At \[1\] we use the conjugate formula for infimal convolution between 2 functions.
 Also, observe that $z$ is unique because $f(\cdot)\square\frac{1}{2}\Vert\cdot\Vert^2$ is a strongly convex function that has a unique minimum to it.
-See [Infimal Convolution and its Properties](../CVX%20Geometry/Infimal%20Convolution%20and%20its%20Properties.md) for more info regarding taking the conjugate of the infimal convolution between 2 functions.
+See [Infimal Convolution and Fenchel Conjugate](../CVX%20Geometry/Infimal%20Convolution%20and%20Fenchel%20Conjugate.md) for more info regarding taking the conjugate of the infimal convolution between 2 functions.
 - At \[2\] we make use of the Moreau decomposition.

 Finally, the conjugate $f^\star$ is convex hence, adding a quadratic makes it strongly convex.